Together Facing the Challenge (TFTC)

 An optional fidelity measure included in the Together Facing the Challenge manual is the Frontline Treatment Provider Scale.
 It is used by agency staff to assess caregiver's ability to effectively implement the 17 skill areas incorporated into the curriculum.

 Implementation Guides or Manuals

 There are implementation guides or manuals for Together Facing the Challenge (TFTC) as listed below:

 Research on How to Implement the Program

-Research has not been conducted on how to implement Together Facing the Challenge (TFTC).
+Research has been conducted on how to implement Together Facing the Challenge (TFTC) as listed below:

 Relevant Published, Peer-Reviewed Research